MODEL DIRECTORY

 KCC

-Kidney Care Choices (KCC) Model
+Kidney Care Choices Model

 The Kidney Care Choices (KCC) Model aims to delay the onset of dialysis and incentivize kidney transplantation for people with Medicare who have chronic kidney disease (CKD) stages 4 and 5 and end-stage renal disease (ESRD).
 The voluntary model launched in 2022 and will run through 2027.